 - Principle 6 - Praise the slightest improvement and praise every improvement.

 - Principle 7 - Give the other person a fine reputation to live up to.

 - Principle 8 - Use encouragement.
 Make the fault seem easy to correct.

 - Principle 9 - Make the other person happy about doing the thing you suggest.

 The great aim of education is not knowledge, but action.

 Say to yourself over and over: “My popularity, my happiness and sense of worth depend to no small extent upon my skill in dealing with people.”

-Criticism is futile because it puts a person on the defensive and usually makes him strive to justify himself.
+People don’t criticize themselves for anything, no matter how wrong it may be.
+Hence criticism is futile because it puts a person on the defensive and usually makes him strive to justify himself and arouse hard feelings.

 So, if criticism won’t change the outcome nor the other person’s perspective, why criticize?
 Just to feel better?

 —— Benjamin Franklin